wkeese/old-api-viewer/README.rst

 - generate.php - utility methods

-- spider.php - used to pre-cache web static HTML versions of pages
+- item.php - generates documentation for one module, i.e. the content of one tab

 The data files are: